PDegenPortnoy/pydb/README.md

 To run the repl, use `python main.py` from the project root directory

-# COMMANDS
+# Commands

 The Simple Database reference uses Sqlite, which uses a "." to indicate a meta command, such as `.table` or `.exit`.
 I don't think I want to do that.
-I would like to have a meta-table with table data so that one could do `SELECT * from db_tables` and `DESCRIBE <table_name` to get table details from the meta-table.
+I would like to have a meta-table with table data so that one could do `SELECT * from db_tables` and `DESCRIBE <table_name>` to get table details from the meta-table.
 Therefore, the Commands module can be simpler than the reference, which processes meta commands and SQL commands differently.

 First implementation will be of a hard-coded table `default` with the following schema: